Merzasphor/MWSE/docs/source/lua/guide/development-workflows.rst

 Advanced Development Workflow
 --------------------------------------------------------
 Please note that the workflow described below is the preferred environment of the author.
 Please, feel free to choose to use other code editors, text editors, mod management tools, or extensions as you see fit.

+This part of the guide assumes that you have some experience modding Morrowind and working with coding tools.

 A more advanced development environment consists of the following software applications: